 He looked a little despondent as he asked.
 "There really isn't any way for me to return home, is there?"

 "The spell has always been about summoning here, not returning them to where they belonged," Colbert explained.

 "We'll see about that."
 Ryan inwardly remarked before he looked again to Louise, who had largely recovered.
 "I see."

 He looked to Louise.
 "Uh, is there someplace I can get cleaned up then?
 I was out for a hike when I got snatched up, so I'm a little dingy."

 Louise regarded him silently for a moment, before she begrudgingly nodded and gestured for him to follow her.
-There just had to be some way out of this, she wasn't going to be the familiar of a commoner She was a noble, a Vallière!
-The moment her sisters found out about this, her life would be over from the embarrassment.
+There just had to be some way out of this, she wasn't going to be the familiar of a commoner!
+She was a noble, a Vallière!
+If her family found out about this, her life would be over from the embarrassment!

 She looked at the rune on her hand and clenched it into a fist.
 No, maybe the rune meant nothing and she was still the master in this situation.
 She could still take control of the situation.
 So what if she summoned a commoner, she was the mage here, damn it!